datacamp-content-public/courses-sentiment-analysis-in-r-a-tidyverse-approach-charles-copley/slides/chapter_1_106a7c5fade7e64b6db58bda3e72ec16.md

 `@script`
-Let us have a look at the tokens that come out of the book Treasure Island.
-Here we have visualised the words directly from the book in a wordcloud where the size of a word depicts how many times it occurs in the book.
+In R tidytext, tokenization is carried out by the unnest_tokens() function.

+Running the code below uses this function and pipes the output into the count() function and finishes with a wordcloud depiction of the word counts in the book.
+The size of a word depicts the relative frequency of occurrence of the word in the book

 You can see from this that there is a problem- there are a large number of occurrences of uninteresting words- we call these stopwords and we will be dealing with those in a subsequent lesson.